 - Hysteroscopy: A small telescope called a hysteroscope is inserted through the vagina.
 It provides a visual examination of the cervix canal and the uterus.
 It is the gold standard investigation for the diagnosis (and treatment) of submucosal fibroids.
 In the vast majority of cases, it can be performed with or without local anaesthetic.

 - A blood test may also be carried out to check for iron-deficiency anaemia if heavy bleeding is caused by the uterine fibroids.

-In all cases, the fibroids will shrink and may eventually disappear after menopause.
+In almost all cases, the fibroids will shrink and may eventually disappear after menopause.